GluuFederation/agama-OATH-TOTP/README.md

 Use any relying party implementation (like [jans-tarp](https://github.com/JanssenProject/jans/tree/main/demos/jans-tarp)) to send an authentication request that triggers the flow.

 From the incoming authentication request, the Janssen Server reads the `ACR` parameter value to identify which authentication method should be used.
 To invoke the `org.gluu.agama.totp.main` flow contained in the Agama-TOTP project, specify the ACR value as `agama_<qualified-name-of-the-top-level-flow>`, i.e `agama_org.gluu.agama.totp.main`.

 ## Customize and Make It Your Own

 Fork this repo to start customizing the Agama-TOTP project.
-It is possible to customize the user interface provided by the flow to suit your organisation's branding guidelines.
+It is possible to customize the user interface provided by the flow to suit your organization's branding guidelines.
 Or customize the overall flow behavior.
 Follow the best practices and steps listed [here](https://docs.jans.io/head/admin/developer/agama/agama-best-practices/#project-reuse-and-customizations) to achieve these customizations in the best possible way.
 This project can be reused in other Agama projects to create more complex authentication journeys.
-To reuse, trigger the [org.gluu.agama.totp.main](#flows-in-the-project) flow from other Agama projects.
+To reuse trigger the [org.gluu.agama.totp.main](#flows-in-the-project) flow from other Agama projects.

 To make it easier to visualize and customize the Agama Project, use